wedaa/LongTail-Log-Analysis/README.md

 67) RELEASE 1.5: Make a  5 minute "This is LongTail" slideshow explaining the different features and reports in LongTail.

+85) RELEASE 1.5:  Make a "Top 5 LongTail webpages" with a note for new viewers to look at it.
+(Tour)

 87) RELEASE 1.5 How do I breakout sshpsycho attacks by host attacked?

+90) RELEASE 1.5 Record port and agent (from sshd -dddd) Connection from ::1 port 57427
+debug1: Client protocol version 2.0; client software version OpenSSH_6.7

+91) Can we do Kippo logs?

 KNOWN ISSUES AND IMPROVEMENTS FOR RELEASE 2.0
 --------------